umami-hep/umami/docs/preprocessing.md

 preprocessing.py --config <path to config file> --resampling
 ```

+??? info "Parallel processing for the PDF method"

     If you want to also use the tracks of the jets, you need to set the option `save_tracks` in the preprocessing config to `True`.
 If the tracks have a different name than `"tracks"` in the .h5 files coming from the dumper, you can also set change `tracks_names` to your needs.
 Track information are not needed for the DL1r but for DIPS and Umami.
+    If you are using the `pdf` resampling method, you can further split this up into sub-components.
+First you need to start with working on the target distribution:

+    ```bash
+    preprocessing.py --config <path to config file> --resampling --flavour target
+    ```

+    This will process the target distribution for both categories, ttbar and zprime.
+After this is finished, you can run in parallel the following step:

+    ```bash
+    preprocessing.py --config <path to config file> --resampling --flavour $0
+    ```

+    where the `$0` stands for an index in `samples/ttbar`.
+If we take the example from the PDF Sampling section, this contains the samples of the bjets, cjets and ujets.
+0 is therefore the bjets, 1 is the cjets and 2 is the ujets.
+Note: This will process the bjets for both categories, ttbar and zprime, although we need to look in `samples/ttbar`.
+Only the flavour is important here.

+    After all these subjobs are finished, you can continue with the plotting and the combination of the flavours into our final resampled file.
+For that you need to run

+    ```bash
+    preprocessing.py --config <path to config file> --resampling --flavour plotting
+    ```

+    and

+    ```bash
+    preprocessing.py --config <path to config file> --resampling --flavour combining
+    ```

+    where the plotting step can also be skipped if you want to.

 2\.
 Retrieving scaling and shifting factors: